 Complete Guide

-The Complete Sea Wolf Guide: Master McKinsey's Ecosystem Building Game
+The Complete Sea Wolf Guide: Master McKinsey's Microbe Selection Game (2026)

 67% of candidates fail the McKinsey Solve.
 This guide gives you the strategy, scoring logic, and practice framework they didn't have.